spinscale/elasticsearch-rest-client-samples/README.md

 # Elasticsearch REST client examples

-This repository shows a few examples of how to use the Elasticsearch High Level REST client.
+This repository shows a few examples of how to use the Elasticsearch Java client.
 It is using Testcontainers for Elasticsearch, so you need to have Docker up and running.

 You can run the tests via `./gradlew clean check`, but I suppose just reading